-For the three months ended March 31, 2024 and 2023, we recognized an aggregate of approximately \$8.9 million and \$7.6 million, respectively, of royalties payable under these license agreements, which is included in cost of sales in the accompanying consolidated statements of operations and comprehensive income.
+For the three and nine months ended September 30, 2024, we recognized an aggregate of approximately \$13.6 million and \$34.0 million, respectively, of royalties payable under these license agreements, which is included in cost of sales in the accompanying consolidated statements of operations and comprehensive income (loss).
+For the three and nine months ended September 30, 2023, we recognized an aggregate of approximately \$10.9 million and \$27.7 million, respectively, of royalties payable under these license agreements, which is included in cost of sales in the accompanying consolidated statements of operations and comprehensive income (loss).

-Further, if DyDo is successful in obtaining the right to commercialize FIRDAPSE® in Japan, we will pay royalties to our licensor on net sales in Japan equal to a similar percentage to the royalties that we are currently paying for non-U.S. sales under our original FIRDAPSE® License Agreement for North America.
+Further, we will pay royalties to our licensor on net sales in Japan equal to a similar percentage to the royalties that we are currently paying for non-U.S. sales under our original FIRDAPSE® License Agreement for North America.

 - Payments due to Jacobus.
-In connection with our July 2022 settlement with Jacobus, we agreed to pay the following consideration to Jacobus: - \$30 million of cash, of which \$10 million was paid at the closing of the settlement on July 11, 2022, \$10 million was paid on the first anniversary of closing and the remaining \$10 million will be paid on the second anniversary of closing; - An annual royalty on Catalyst's net sales (as defined in the License and Asset Purchase Agreement between Catalyst and Jacobus) of amifampridine products in the U.S. equal to: (a) for calendar years 2022 through 2025, 1.5% (with a minimum annual royalty of \$3.0 million per year), and (b) for calendar years 2026 through the expiration of the last to expire of Catalyst's FIRDAPSE® patents in the U.S., 2.5% (with a minimum annual royalty of \$5 million per year); provided, however, that the royalty rate may be reduced and the minimum annual royalty may be eliminated under certain circumstances; and - If Catalyst were to receive a priority review voucher for FIRDAPSE® or RUZURGI® in the future, 50% of the consideration paid by a third-party to acquire that voucher will be paid to Jacobus.
+In connection with our July 2022 settlement with Jacobus, we agreed to pay the following consideration to Jacobus: - \$30 million of cash, of which \$10 million was paid at the closing of the settlement on July 11, 2022, \$10 million was paid on the first anniversary of closing and the remaining \$10 million was paid on the second anniversary of closing; - An annual royalty on Catalyst's net sales (as defined in the License and Asset Purchase Agreement between Catalyst and Jacobus) of amifampridine products in the U.S. equal to: (a) for calendar years 2022 through 2025, 1.5% (with a minimum annual royalty of \$3.0 million per year), and (b) for calendar years 2026 through the expiration of the last to expire of Catalyst's FIRDAPSE® patents in the U.S., 2.5% (with a minimum annual royalty of \$5 million per year); provided, however, that the royalty rate may be reduced and the minimum annual royalty may be eliminated under certain circumstances; and

+• If Catalyst were to receive a priority review voucher for FIRDAPSE® or RUZURGI® in the future, 50% of the consideration paid by a third-party to acquire that voucher will be paid to Jacobus.

-For the three months ended March 31, 2024 and 2023, we recognized an aggregate of approximately \$0.9 million and \$0.8 million, respectively, of royalties payable to Jacobus.
+For the three and nine months ended September 30, 2024, we recognized an aggregate of approximately \$1.2 million and \$3.3 million, respectively, of royalties payable to Jacobus.
+For the three and nine months ended September 30, 2023, we recognized an aggregate of approximately \$1.0 million and \$2.7 million, respectively, of royalties payable to Jacobus.